saadq/resumake.io/app/server/readme.md

 # latexresu.me server
 This contains the code for the api backend for latexresu.me.
+Check out the [Contributing Server Changes](../../contributing.md#contributing-server-changes) in the contributing.md file to learn how to work on the app.

 ### Install dependencies
 ```